doxout/stractory/README.md

     });

-The passed function() will run on a randomly picked worker.
-It should return a client handling function
+The passed function() is an actor server initialization function.
+It will run on a randomly picked worker.
+It should return a client handling function, like the one passed to net.createServer()

-The previous command created a simple echo stragent, and it could be written like so:
+The previous command created a simple echo actor, and it could be written like so:

-    var echo_agent = function() { return function(c) { c.pipe(c); }; };
+    var echo_actor = function() { return function(c) { c.pipe(c); }; };
-    strac.create('mr-echo', echo_agent);
+    strac.create('mr-echo', echo_actor);

-Asking the factory for the named agent will give you a client connection to that agent:
+Asking the factory for the named actor will give you a client connection to that actor:

     strac.connect('mr-echo', function(err, client) {
         client.write('Hello')
         client.on('data', function(data) { console.log("mr-echo said: ", data); });
     });

-# Complex agents
+# Complex actors

-Echo agents are boring, and you usually want to abstract streams to something higher-level.
+Echo actors are boring, and you usually want to abstract streams to something higher-level to get message passing.

-Specify an agent server, an agent client wrapper and options to pass to both.
+To do this, specify an actor server, an actor client wrapper and options to pass to both.

-Create a dnode-based agent:
+Create a dnode-based actor:

     var dnode_transformer = {
         options: {